 Baked Salmon with Black Olives and Capers Tapenade

-This recipe is really easy and it’s a great way to enhance a very popular fish – salmon.
-I used wild Atlantic Salmon and baked the entire filet all together because it makes for a really great presentation.
+This recipe is a super easy and great way to enhance a very popular fish – salmon.
+I used wild Atlantic Salmon and baked the entire filet altogether because it makes a really great presentation.

 To make everyone excited about this dish, I added a few branches of rosemary to the baking dish.
 The smell of baked salmon with the rosemary overtakes the kitchen and you will be smitten by this dish.

 The traditional tapenade originated in France and is made with capers, olives, and olive oil but for this recipe, I choose to add a twist with the walnuts.
 The walnuts will add a little sweetness and a crunchy effect to the tapenade.

 The salmon needs to be cooked no longer than 20 minutes, otherwise, it will be overcooked.
 If you are making this recipe with smaller fillets take the cooking time down a few minutes.
 You can use other fishes such as seabass, or tilapia for this recipe and it will be as delicious.